 We recently watched a documentary that inspired us to create a zero-waste home.
 We’ve always been mindful of the destruction of plastic, but this film has pushed us to make significant changes to our lifestyle.
 The documentary is called A Plastic Ocean, and it’s available on Netflix.

-If you’ve been reading this blog for a while, you know how documentaries have completely shaped our values, whether it’s veganism, environment or fashion.
-Now we can add plastic free/zero waste to our list.
+If you’ve been reading this blog for a while, you know how documentaries have entirely shaped our values, whether it’s veganism, environment or fashion.
+Now we can add plastic-free/zero-waste to our list.

-The moment that got us in the film was a graphic scene of scientists cutting open the stomach of sea birds only to find over 200 particles of plastic in their system!
+The moment that got us in the film was a graphic scene of scientists cutting open the stomach of seabirds only to find over 200 particles of plastic in their system!
 It was horrific.
-But it’s only the tip of the iceberg.
+But it’s just the tip of the iceberg.

-Here are a couple more key learns from the documentary:
+Here are a couple more key takeaways from the documentary: